tomw1808/eip712-erc4337-eip7002-code-samples/README.md

     *   The fully formed and signed `UserOperation` is sent to the Candide Bundler via an RPC call.
 The Bundler validates it and includes it in a bundle transaction on-chain.

 8.  **Verification**
     *   The script waits for the transaction to be mined and confirms its success.
-It then queries the blockchain to prove that the `Simple7702Account`'s address now owns the newly minted NFT.
+It then queries the blockchain to prove that the **EOA's address** now owns the newly minted NFT, confirming that the EOA itself was the actor.

 ---

 #### ✨ Key Takeaways & What to Notice ✨

-*   **`msg.sender` is the Smart Account**: When the `MyNFT` contract is called, the `msg.sender` is the address of the `Simple7702Account` proxy, **not** the EOA.
-The NFT is minted to and owned by this smart account.
+> [!IMPORTANT]
+> **`msg.sender` is the EOA!**
+> Unlike traditional ERC-4337 where `msg.sender` is a separate smart contract wallet, EIP-7702 makes the **EOA itself the `msg.sender`**.
+The authorization signature effectively tells the Ethereum protocol: "For this transaction, treat my EOA as if it has the code of the `Simple7702Account` implementation."
+> This is a revolutionary concept for compatibility, as it allows EOAs to gain smart contract capabilities (like batching and gas sponsorship) while interacting with contracts that may have been designed to only work with EOAs.

 *   **Two Distinct Signatures**: Understand the difference between:
-    1. The **EIP-7702 Authorization Signature**: Authorizes the smart contract implementation to act for the EOA.
+    1. The **EIP-7702 Authorization Signature**: Authorizes the smart contract implementation to be the "code" for the EOA for one transaction.
-    2. The **UserOperation Signature**: Authorizes the EntryPoint to execute the `UserOperation`.
+    2. The **UserOperation Signature**: Authorizes the ERC-4337 EntryPoint to execute the `UserOperation`.
-*   **The Power of Batching**: EIP-7702 + ERC-4337 allows us to combine multiple contract calls into a single, atomic, and gasless transaction, creating a vastly superior user experience.
+*   **The Power of Batching**: EIP-7702 + ERC-4337 allows us to combine multiple contract calls into a single, atomic, and gasless transaction, creating a vastly superior user experience directly from an EOA.

 ## 🛠️ Tech Stack & Tools 🛠️